NYC --:--

 What it is: Creating content that demonstrates your product's value through real use cases rather than abstract brand messaging.

 Why it works: At Series A, buyers need to understand what you do before they care about who you are.
-Product-led content serves dual purposes: education and subtle demonstration.

 • Case study deep-dives: Document actual customer implementations with specific metrics